harendra-kumar/concise-haskell/language/000-composition.rst

 | Fold or sum        | Semigroup        | Monoid             |
 +--------------------+------------------+--------------------+

+In general `sum` type combining always works on objects of the same type, and objects of different types can only be combined using a product style composition.
+As an intuitive example, we cannot add (sum) age and height but we can always enumerate combinations of age and height (product).

 All composition can be divided into these two fundamental styles (product and sum) occurring in different forms at different levels of abstractions.
 In the following table we summarize various constructs that are available at the